ReadyTalk/avian-website/_includes/about.md

 ## About Avian

-Avian is a lightweight virtual machine and class lbrary designed to provide a useful subset of Java's features, suitable for building self-contained applications.
+Avian is a lightweight virtual machine and class library designed to provide a useful subset of Java's features, suitable for building self-contained applications.

 ### Efficient